brandonscolieri/FaceValue/README.md

 While some models include continuous features such as valence and arousal, which quantify levels of sentiment (i.e. positivity/negativity of an image) and intensity of response (i.e. excitement/calmness of an image) respectively [1], we chose to allow the network to learn these features on its own and focus on categorizing emotions into discrete classes.
 To measure our performance, we assess model accuracy on held-out validation data.

+## AffectNet and Data Processing

+The original AffectNet dataset is comprised of approximately 1,000,000 in-the-wild facial images that were gathered by querying Google, Bing, and Yahoo using 1,250 emotion related tags in English, Spanish, Portuguese, German, Arabic, and Farsi.
+About half of the original dataset was manually categorized into the following eleven discrete categories: neutral, happy, sad, surprise, fear, disgust, anger, contempt, none, uncertain, and non-face.
+The image dimensions vary and as can be seen in the figure below, the distribution of images by category is not uniform.

+Distribution from poster here...

 ## Methods

 To train our model, we wanted to use a large database of facial images, preferably one with diverse, high-quality images.
 Hence, wWe decided to used the AffectNet dataset, which containsis comprised of approximately 420,000 labeled in-the-wild photos that are classified into the following 11 categories: neutral, happy, sad, surprise, fear, disgust, anger, contempt, none, uncertain, and non-face.
 The imagesdata were obtained byfrom the AffectNet team searching Google, Bing, and Yahoo for queries in six different languages: English, Spanish, Portuguese, German, Arabic, and Farsi [1].
 Out of the 1,000,000 plus images gathered, around 420,000 of them were manually annotated by a team of hired annotators [1].